A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Domain Restrictions in the Combinatorial Topology Framework

 \section{Domain Restrictions in the Combinatorial Topology Framework}

-In this section, we define $N_D$ and the chromatic simplicial maps that represent SWFs satisfying IIA.
-In Appendix \ref{sec:appendix}, we prove that there are bijections between the subprofiles of $D$ and the simplices of $N_D$ and that there is a bijection from SWFs on $D$ satisfying IIA and chromatic simplicial maps from $N_D$ to $N_{W(X)}$.
-Using this last bijection, the equivalence between the classical and the combinatorial topology versions of the Arrovian framework is established by Theorem \ref{thrm:equivProps} and Corollary \ref{cor:equivCorollary}.
+In this section, we define $N_D$ and the chromatic simplicial maps that represent IIA-SWFs on $D$.
+These objects are straightforward generalizations of $N_{W(X)^n}$ and the chromatic simplicial maps from $N_{W(X)^n}$ to $N_{W(X)}$, and were already used in \cite{RajsbaumR2022preprint-new,RajsbaumArmajacPODC} for the base case and without specifying the formal details of their definition.
+In Appendix \ref{sec:appendix}, we prove that there are bijections between the subprofiles of $D$ and the simplices of $N_D$ and that there is a bijection from IIA-SWFs on $D$ and chromatic simplicial maps from $N_D$ to $N_{W(X)}$.
+Using this last bijection, we prove the equivalence between the classical and the combinatorial topology versions of the Arrovian framework in Theorem \ref{thrm:equivalence}.